derharry/svelte-zeeltephp/README.md

 /static/api/
 > This is the PHP (aka ZeeltePHP) folder which acts as server-side SvelteKit for backend.
-> BUILD: this folder is copied to /BUILD/api/
+> BUILD: this folder is copied to /BUILD/api/ and replaced by /dist/api

 /static/api/index.php
 > default php start file of httpd-server